 However, when a person gets effective, comprehensive treatment for PTSD and any co-occurring disorders, he or she can experience a significantly improved quality of life.
 In an effective treatment program, an individual can heal from past harm, avoid further damage, and develop the skills and strategies that will support successful long-term recovery.

-Located in Texarkana, Texas, Riverview Behavioral Health is a renowned provider of top notch mental health services for individuals of all ages.
+Located in Texarkana, Texas, Riverview Behavioral Health is a renowned provider of top notch mental health services for adults and children.
 With a license to operate 62 beds and a staff of highly qualified professionals, Riverview is where people can receive the care needed to overcome the pangs of numerous mental health concerns, including posttraumatic stress disorder.

 To be admitted to Riverview’s adult inpatient program, one must complete an intake assessment with our staff.
 During this assessment, it can be determined if a person’s needs can be met by inpatient care, and, if deemed appropriate, services can begin and the treatment planning process starts.
 Each individual’s plan of care is customized and may include the following interventions based on the treatment needs present: